Vincent Cespedes: Direct Philosophy

-Tintin Gate
+TintinGate

-On 19 September 2017, he launched on his Facebook Page an absurd but well-argued idea, clearly stamped "Fake news", which will trigger the "Tintin Gate": the idea that Tintin was always perceived as a girl for his creator, Hergé.
-The controversy goes around the world in less than a week.
-The philosopher will explain himself to Guardian: his objective was to demonstrate that the "serious" media now needed attractive "fake news" to prosper on the Internet.
+On 19 September 2017, he made a Facebook post arguing that the character Tintin had always been perceived as a girl by his creator, Hergé.
+Though Cespedes indicated in the post that it was "fake news," some readers believed it, leading to a controversy he called "TintinGate".
+Cespedes later explained his intention to demonstrate how fake news could be parroted by mainstream media in an attempt to stay relevant in an age of online media.

 New technologies

 In 2016, he created the human values test Deepro (for ″Deep Profiling″), presenting his new axiology directly in the form of a mobile app.

 His philosophical tarot, Le Jeu du Phénix (″The Phoenix Game″), is also adapted for mobile app.

 In 2017, with his team of French and Vietnamese developers, he launches the IMLAC project (″Intelligent Matricial Language About Concepts″), the construction of a philosophical artificial intelligence, based on his system of formalization of human behaviors, on the Lovotic of Hooman Samani, on works by Lotfi Zadeh and on swarm intelligence.